CodeWithRitik19/CodeWithRitik19/README.md

 - **Automation and Web Scraping:**
   - Developed automation scripts using Selenium for efficient and reliable processes.
   - Utilized BeautifulSoup for web scraping tasks, extracting relevant data for analysis.

+- **AI & Machine Learning Development:**
+ - Built and deployed Machine Learning models for intelligent decision-making and prediction tasks.
+ - Implemented Natural Language Processing (NLP) pipelines for text understanding and conversational AI.
+ - Trained custom models using TensorFlow/PyTorch and optimized them for performance and accuracy.
+ - Integrated ML models with applications via APIs to deliver real-time inference.
+ - Worked on dataset preprocessing, feature engineering, model evaluation, and hyperparameter tuning.

+**AI Agents & Workflow Automation:**

+- Developed multi-step AI Agents using n8n / automation pipelines to automate complex workflows such as email processing, job search, and real-time notifications.

+- Designed autonomous agents capable of interacting with external APIs, performing decision-based actions, and generating reports.

+- Integrated voice-controlled and chat-based interfaces for enhanced user interaction.

+- Implemented agent collaboration logics such as task scheduling, chaining, and event-driven execution.

+- Built end-to-end AI assistant capable of web access, data scraping, and automated responses.